Michael Gove

-Michael Andrew Gove, Baron Gove (/go:v/; born Graeme Andrew Logan, 26 August 1967) is a British politician and journalist.
-A member of the House of Lords since May 2025, he previously held senior Cabinet positions in Conservative governments between 2010 and 2024.
+Michael Andrew Gove, Baron Gove (/go:v/; born Graeme Andrew Logan; 26 August 1967) is a British politician and journalist.
+A member of the House of Lords since 2025, he previously held senior Cabinet positions in Conservative governments between 2010 and 2024.
 He was the Member of Parliament (MP) for Surrey Heath from 2005 to 2024, during which he twice returned to the backbenches.
 He was a prominent figure in the 2016 referendum on the United Kingdom's membership of the European Union and stood for the Conservative leadership on two occasions.
-Gove has been editor of The Spectator since 2024.
+Gove was often described by the media as Boris Johnson's "de facto" Deputy Prime Minister.
+He has been editor of The Spectator since 2024.

 Born in Aberdeen, Gove was in care until being adopted aged four months old, after which he was raised in the Kittybrewster area of the city.
 He attended the independent Robert Gordon's College and studied English at Lady Margaret Hall, Oxford.
 He then began a career as a journalist at The Press and Journal before having a long tenure as a leader writer at The Times.
 Elected for Surrey Heath at the 2005 general election, he was appointed Secretary of State for Education in the Cameron–Clegg coalition.
 He terminated the previous Labour government's Building Schools for the Future programme, reformed A-Level and GCSE qualifications in favour of final examinations, and responded to the Trojan Horse scandal.
-Four teachers unions passed motions of no confidence in his policies at their 2013 conferences.
+Four teachers' unions passed motions of no confidence in his policies at their 2013 conferences.